 We advise against allowing a child age 12 or under to ride in the front passenger's seat.
 However, if you do allow a small child or infant to ride in the front passenger's seat, the system is designed to automatically deactivate the front passenger's airbag.
 Do not let a small child or infant ride in the front passenger's seat if the airbag does not automatically deactivate.

-■ Advanced Airbags
+Advanced Airbags

 - There are no objects placed under or beside the front passenger's seat.
-Improperly positioned objects can interfere with the advanced airbag sensors. - The head restraint is not contacting the roof. - The floor mat behind the front passenger's seat is set in the correct position evenly on the floor.
+Improperly positioned objects can interfere with the advanced airbag sensors. - The head restraint is not contacting the roof. - The floor mat behind the front passenger's seat is hooked to the floor mat anchor.
 An improperly placed mat can interfere with the advanced airbag sensors.